 While boating, you will often see a scene that you would love to capture.
 Children swimming, waterside scenery, beaches, boats, sunsets.
 Having a camera ready will allow you capture some memorable images for your personal Web page!

-Professional photographers use single-lens reflex cameras that allows you to change lens and use many automatic features, but this is not necessary to take good photographs.
-You can take excellent photos with any camera that has a good-quality lens with a built-in zoom lens is an excellent multi-purpose camera.
+Professional photographers use complex cameras that allows you to change lens and use many automatic features, but this is not necessary to take good photographs.
+You can take excellent photos with a small camera that has a good-quality zoom lens.
+A camera can be kept in a water-proof bag, but a water-proof camera solves a lot of problems when boating.
+Hanging the camera on a strap around your neck leaves your hands free, but look for a second elastic strap that goes around your back to save it from banging around.

-You will need 4 MP camera, a zoom lens with 3X (or more), and replacement battery or charger (on a boat an inverter can run a charger).
-If you like to take lots of photos or movies, buy a larger storage card 1MB or more.
-You should be able to set programs for "action" photos (similar to fast shutter speed in film cameras).
+You will need 12 MP (or more) resolution, a lens with 5X zoom (or more), and replacement battery or charger.
+If you like to take lots of photos or movies, buy a larger storage card.
+You should be able to set programs for "action" photos.
 Water and electronics don't mix so use a waterproof marine bag to transport the camera and a case to protect it.
 (More: Digital Cameras)

 If you are taking pictures from the deck of a boat, the zoom feature has a hidden danger.
-As the lens zooms in to take a closer view of the scene, the motion of the boat is also magnified and you are more likely to get a blurred picture.
-To get the clearest picture possible, use high-speed film, a wide angle lens (or with the zoom off), and set your body in a position that will minimize motion when the boat moves.
+As the lens zooms in to take a closer view, the motion of the boat is also magnified and you are more likely to get a blurred picture.
+A camera with 36x zoom will need image stabilization (anti-shake feature).
+To get the clearest picture possible, use "Action" or "Sports" mode or use high "shutter speeds" such as 1/250 second.
+Then set your body in a position that will minimize motion when the boat moves.
+A tripod isn't practical on a boat, but you can sometimes rest the camera on something for stability - even a coil of rope will do.

 Professionals will want to control the shutter speed and aperture (together these control "exposure") rather than letting the camera do if for them.
-Sometimes using a slower shutter speed together with a "panning" of the camera to follow a moving object will result in the subject (such as a waterskier) being in focus while the background is blurred.
-Smaller lens aperture (larger "f" numbers) will create a deeper field of "focus" so more of the scene will be in focus -usually what you want on a moving boat.
-However, using a large aperture (small "f" number) will allow you to focus on a particular object while blurring the background.
+Sometimes using a slower shutter speed together with a "panning" of the camera to follow a moving object will result in a subject such as a waterskier)being in focus while the background is blurred.
+Smaller lens aperture (larger "f" numbers) will create a deeper field of "focus" so more of the scene will be in focus.
+Using a large aperture (small "f" number) will allow you to focus on a particular object while blurring the background.
+Read the manual for details about using the various features the camera offers for different subjects.
+Even inexpensive camera have features that allow you to take photos of sunsets or snowy landscapes with proper exposure.

 Backlit scenes are another situation that call for expert exposure control - usually requiring at least "2 stops" more exposure.
 If you have an automatic camera, using a flash to create "fill" lighting can often create perfect exposure in this situation.

-Remember, film is cheap and memories are forever.
+Remember, digital photos are free and memories are forever.
 Happy snapping!